SelimKutuk/osmea/packages/components/components_app/README.md

 ## 🌟 Overview

-The **OSMEA Components Example Mobile App** is a production-ready Flutter application that serves as both a comprehensive showcase and practical reference for the [OSMEA Components](https://github.com/masterfabric-mobile/osmea/tree/dev/packages/components) UI library.
+The **OSMEA Components App** is a production-ready Flutter application that serves as both a comprehensive showcase and practical reference for the [OSMEA Components](https://github.com/masterfabric-mobile/osmea/tree/dev/packages/components) UI library.
 This app demonstrates how to build modern, accessible, and beautiful mobile applications using OSMEA's extensive component library.

 ### 🎯 Key Features